felixge/go-ardrone/README.md

 ```

-Simple testcode to get the drone to takeof and land:
+Simple testcode to get the drone to takeoff, fly forward and land:

 ```js
 package main